Chevrotain/chevrotain/packages/chevrotain/docs/FAQ.md

 Just add a breakpoint in your favorites IDE and debug, same as you would for any other JavaScript code.
 Chevrotain Grammars are **pure** javascript code.
 No special handling required.

+Note that the breakpoints may also trigger during the Parser's initialization.
+See: the [relevant section](./guide/internals.md#debugging-implications) in grammar recording phase docs.

 ## Why are the unique numerical suffixes (CONSUME1/CONSUME2/...) needed for the DSL Rules?